-This is one plush shoe.
-Between the Super DNA midsole material, the plush collar and tongue as well as the lining all make for some superior comfort.
+Brooks Transcend 4 is one plush shoe.
+Between the Super DNA midsole material, the plush collar and tongue, as well as the lining all make for some superior comfort.
 Some reviewers had issues with the toe box being too narrow, but I found that it was pretty decent.
 My toes weren’t too cramped.

 The star of the show would definitely be the Super DNA midsole though.
-It provides plush cushioning that conforms to your feet, rather than your feet just sitting on top of a bunch of cushioning.
+It provides plush cushioning that conforms to your feet, rather than your feet just sitting on top of a bunch of cushions.
 And though it was comfortable from the first run, it got even more comfortable with more use as it “learned” my foot shape.
-I would highly recommend this shoe for someone who is looking for a solid long distance trainer
+I would highly recommend the Brooks Transcend 4e for someone who is looking for a solid long-distance trainer

 or a shoe that can endure daily training.

 Brooks offers some unique, but stylish

 color choices, that make for one fun running shoe.
 The color I got to try was called “Bluefish/Peacoat/Purple Cactus Flower”.
 It’s a little funky without being loud.

 For the women’s version, it also comes in Peacoat/Iridesium/Lime Punch and is the more neutral of the two.